An in-depth health and medical history.

 Our Chiropractors will use their hands to palpate and examine the spinal joints, bones, muscles and tendons of the body and spine, head and neck, extremities and other areas of the body.
 They will be looking for misalignments, areas of tenderness, asymmetries, defects and if any segments of the spine are restricted in movement or limited.

 Given our chiropractors are trained to perform a range of neurologic tests (including dermatome assessment, nerve compression, muscle strength, co-ordination, muscle reflexes.) they may do some of these assessments on you if indicated.
-In addition, they may also wish to undertake orthopedic tests (such as Kemp’s test, Maigne’s test, Valsalva’s maneuver, among many others), cardiovascular and other standard medical examinations to better assess and help you.
+In addition, they may also wish to undertake orthopedic tests (such as Kemp’s test, Maigne’s test, Valsalva’s maneuver, among many others), cardiovascular and other standard medical examinations to better assess you.

 Step 4: Posture and gait assessment (if indicated)